-Absent guidance provided by the jurisdiction in analyzing GHG emissions, the District recommends determining the total annual greenhouse gas potential emitted by the project utilizing the guidance provided in Chapter 6 of the CEQA Guide to Air Quality Assessment.
-Chapter 6 recommends reporting the greenhouse gas potential of both the unmitigated project and the mitigated project in metric tons of equivalent carbon dioxide (CO_2e) during the full build-out year of the project.
+For land use jurisdictions without GHG analysis guidance, the District recommends disclosing the project's total annual GHG emissions per the recommendations contained in Chapter 6 of the District's CEQA Guide to Air Quality Assessment.
+Chapter 6 recommends reporting the GHG emissions of both the unmitigated project and the mitigated project in metric tons of CO2e during the full build-out year of the project.
+GHG emissions can then be compared to the operational significance threshold to determine if a GHGRP should be developed.